azuredevcollege/aidevcollege/day2/CognitiveServices/Challenge/CognitiveServices.md

 1. Copy code below into a new cell into the `CognitiveServices.ipynb` Notebook.
 2. Make the following changes in code where needed:
-    1. Replace the value of `subscription_key` with your subscription key.
+    1. Replace the value of `api_key` with your api key.
     2. Edit the value of `face_api_url` to include the endpoint URL for your Face API resource.
     3. Optionally, replace the value of `image_url` with the URL of a different image that you want to analyze.
 3. Run the Cell and examine the response.